Mastering Sheet Metal Forming

 What is rotary shearing?

-Rotary shearing is a metal removal process used in sheet metal fabrication that involves rotating a cutting tool to cut through sheet metal in a continuous manner similar to opening cans or a can opener.
-It is typically used for cutting long strips of sheet metal into smaller pieces, such as coils or rolls, with precise dimensions and clean edges.
+Rotary shearing is a metal removal process used in sheet metal fabrication.
+This process involves rotating a cutting tool to cut through sheet metal in a continuous manner.
+This process is similar to opening cans or a can opener.
+Rotary shearing is typically used for cutting long strips of sheet metal into smaller pieces, such as coils or rolls, with precise dimensions and clean edges.

 What is a shear zone in metal cutting?